 After that, I haven’t actually followed the news.
 We had this very short time charter voyage and everybody was very busy.

 It was also normal in port.
-No special measures taken from the shore side.
-Visitors didn’t wear any mask, just the required working PPE.
+No special measures were taken from the shoreside.
+Visitors didn’t wear any masks, just the required working PPE.

 A Global Pandemic

-I though he was just over reacting.
-Life went on on board with our short voyage, drills and work.
+I thought he was just overreacting.
+Life went on on board with our short voyage, drills, and work.

 News about the COVID-19 with death soaring in France and Spain.